MSW Program Overview

 Welcome to the University of Maryland School of Social Work, one of the nation’s largest and most respected schools of social work.
 The Masters in Social Work is a 60-credit degree that can be earned in two, three, or four years.
 The MSW program prepares students to become licensed in any state to practice social work as a MSW graduate.
 The University of Maryland School of Social Work offers the MSW program in two locations – our main campus in Baltimore City and an off-campus program at the Universities at Shady Grove in Rockville, Maryland.

 MSW Program at the Universities at Shady Grove (USG)

-At USG, we offer the complete MSW degree program for students interested in the Clinical Behavioral Health area of practice.
-Students in this specialization will develop assessment and intervention skills to work with families, youth, and adults in mental health, health care, and substance abuse settings.
+At USG, we offer the complete MSW degree program for students interested in the Clinical Behavioral Health and the Clinical Families and Children areas of practice.
+Students in these specializations will develop assessment and intervention skills to work with families, youth, and adults in mental health, health care, substance abuse, child welfare, and educational settings.

 One of the distinctive components of the MSW program is the field placement experience where students practice and refine skills learned in class.
 For MSW students at USG, field placement opportunities are available in Montgomery, Prince George's, and Frederick Counties, and the District of Columbia.